 56. The Determinations on Remedies at Section 11 contain directions for the parties to reach an agreement on the Sub-duct size and amend the contract going forward to ensure clarity for both parties in the future.
 The purpose of those directions is to ensure clarity going forward, not to correct the disputed sub-duct size installed in the past.
 This latter issue is the subject of other parts of the Determinations on remedies at Section 11.
-The Office considers that it is consistent with the intent and wording of the Infrastructure Sharing Regulations that the parties negotiate and seek agreement on this term (definition of sub-duct size) in the first instance.
+The Office considers that it is consistent with the intent and wording of the Infrastructure Sharing Regulations that the parties negotiate and seek agreement on this term (definition of subduct size) in the first instance.

 57. "C3 notes the comments by Flow in its response to the draft determination to RFI 11C, concerning the costs of installation of manhole covers.
-Although much of the relevant information has been redacted, C3 notes the reference by Flow in its reply to costs per unit of between CI\$ and CI\$ and CI\$ and CI\$ comparison a recent invoice paid by C3 in respect of manhole construction, showing a cost per unit of CI\$750.00.
+Although much of the relevant information has been redacted, C3 notes the reference by Flow in its reply to costs per unit of between CI\$ and CI\$ plus mobilisation costs.
+We enclose for comparison a recent invoice paid by C3 in respect of manhole construction, showing a cost per unit of CI\$750.00.
 It appears therefore that the costs claimed by Flow are significantly exaggerated."

 58. The invoice attached to C3's submission refers to a quantity of four (4) items described as 'Man hole Industrial Park'.
-However, the information contained in the invoice does not provide sufficient evidence to support a conclusion that a cost per unit for 'Man hole Industrial Park' should constitute a relevant benchmark for for for access to subducts provided by Flow to C3.
+However, the information contained in the invoice does not provide sufficient evidence to support a conclusion that a cost per unit for 'Man hole Industrial Park' should constitute a relevant benchmark for for for the purposes of determining the cost-oriented price for access to subducts provided by Flow to C3.
 The information provided by C3, for example, does not permit a comparison of engineering and construction standards which would allow such conclusion.